 Projection by Land Use Example

-Load Estimation by Population: This method is similar the one above, except you are making a guess at how much demand you think there is per capita, for each land use type.
-There is a field in the shapefile for population density, so based on the guess, each polygon will have a resulting demand value, which is distributed to the junctions in the same way as with Proportional Distribution By area.
+Load Estimation by Population: This method is similar the one above, except you are making a guess at how much demand you think there is per capita, for each population density type.
+There is a field in the shapefile for population density, so based on the guess of load density, each polygon will have a resulting demand/load value, which is distributed to the nodes in the same way as with Proportional Distribution By area.

 Projection by Population Example